cdown/chrisdown.name/_posts/2015-01-29-resources-to-improve-mandarin-proficiency.md

 gets them from, but the examples are numerous, and almost always excellent idiomatic representations of their English counterparts.

-### Iciba
+### Jukuu

-[Iciba][] (爱词霸) is another awesome source of example sentences that is pitched as a joint dictionary, translation tool, and source of example sentences.
-The subdomain you actually want is [dj.iciba.com](http://dj.iciba.com), which contains a detailed database of example sentences.
+[Jukuu][] (句酷) is another awesome source of example sentences.
 This is pretty much the same deal as Ichacha, just with a different set of example sentences and a better interface.

 ### Tatoeba